 Certain of our officer and directors have an interest in the matters to be voted on by our shareholders as a result their ownership of shares of Common Stock as set forth in the section entitled "Security Ownership of Certain Beneficial Owners and Management", which we do not believe are different from or greater than those of any other shareholders.
 Except for Messrs.
 Jackson and Sood, none of the directors following closing of the Transaction has any substantial interest, direct or indirect, by security holdings or otherwise, in the Reverse Stock Split or the Transaction.
 Messrs.
 Jackson and Sood are principal of Princeton Advisors.
 If the Transaction is closed and the Advisory Agreement is approved by shareholder, Newco will pay Princeton Advisors a management fee pursuant to the terms of the Advisory Agreement.
-See "Proposal 6 - Advisory Fees."
+See "Proposal 7 - Approval of Advisory Agreement with Princeton Investment Advisors."